 Bone Anchored Hearing Device (BAHA)

 Bone anchored hearing devices work by bypassing the outer and middle ear and providing sound directly to the inner ear by bone conduction.
-Candidates for a bone anchored hearing device (BAHA) may have conductive hearing loss or complete hearing loss in one ear.
+Candidates for a bone anchored hearing device (BAHA) may have conductive hearing loss, mixed hearing loss or complete hearing loss in one ear.
 People who also have other medical conditions that might make wearing a traditional hearing aid impossible may also be a candidate for a bone anchored hearing device.

 Our licensed audiologists and ENT physicians can determine whether a traditional hearing aid or a bone anchored hearing device is most appropriate for you.

-What to Expext:
+What to Expect:

 Cochlear Implants